Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Related Work

 \subsection{Sketch Interpolation}

-Sketch interpolation is to produce raw animated sketch frames for the current animation workflow.
-Generally, existing studies can be categorised into stroke-based and image-based approaches.
-Stroke-based methods generally start with stroke vectorisation for two input sketch frames, and then perform stroke deformation~\cite{whited2010betweenit} or construct specific structure units with vertices~\cite{yang2017context}.
-However, such preliminary processing heavily relies on extra software or techniques.
-Additionally, human animators often need to fine-tune the results of vectorization to ensure a smooth and accurate portrayal of intended movements.
-This adds extra complexity and makes stroke-based methods challenging to implement.
-While interactive matching algorithms have been investigated for this process in \cite{yang2017context}, scalability issues become prominent as the number of strokes in frames increases.

-Image-based methods were initially studied in \cite{sykora2009rigid}, where an as-rigid-as image registration and an interpolation scheme were introduced to bypass the vectorization phase inherent in stroke-based methods, demonstrating its potential in dealing with intricate stroke patterns.
+Sketch interpolation is to produce raw animated sketch frames to streamline the 3-stage process of 2D sketch animation.
+Generally, existing studies can be categorised into stroke-based~\cite{whited2010betweenit, yang2017context,kort2002computer} and image-based approaches~\cite{sykora2009rigid,narita2019optical}.
+1) Stroke-based methods for hand-drawn frames generally start with stroke vectorisation, and then perform stroke deformation~\cite{whited2010betweenit} or construct specific structure units with vertices~\cite{yang2017context}.
+Recently, transformer-based methods Sketchformer \cite{ribeiro2020sketchformer} and AnimeInbet \cite{siyao2023inbetween} were introduced.
+The preliminary processing heavily relies on extra techniques, and human animators often need to fine-tune the results of vectorization to ensure a smooth and accurate portrayal of intended movements, which makes stroke-based methods challenging to apply into the animation workflow.
+While interactive matching algorithms have been investigated for this process in \cite{yang2017context}, scalability issues become prominent when the number of strokes increases with subpar quality of hand-drawns.
+2) Image-based methods were initially studied in \cite{sykora2009rigid}, where an as-rigid-as image registration and an interpolation scheme were introduced to bypass the vectorization phase inherent in stroke-based methods, demonstrating its potential in dealing with intricate stroke patterns.
 Recently, optical flow of sketches has been adopted to characterize the motions of characters and objects within an animation.
-In LDFI~\cite{narita2019optical}, a distance transform mechanism was adopted, which engages the intensity gradients of the sketches with an enhances optical flow estimation.
-Nevertheless, this mechanism can compromise sketch details, particularly in complex scenarios where strokes undergo significant changes.
+In LDFI~\cite{narita2019optical}, a distance transform mechanism was used to engage the intensity gradients of the sketches.
+However, the mechanism can compromise sketch details, particularly in complex scenarios that strokes undergo significant changes.